 ICBF is playing an important leadership role in the development of Interbeef to facilitate the international evaluation of beef breeds and traits.
-In 2017, continued progress was made around the weaning weight evaluations and incorporating them into domestic evaluations.
+In 2018, continued progress was made around the weaning weight evaluations and calving evaluations and incorporating them into domestic evaluations.